 A standard 12' charge end skew bed is available with factory skewed rollers at 7 degrees.
-This bed is available in left or right hand and has a section of wheel guardrail included.
+This bed is available in left or right hand a recommended wheel guard rail is available.
 This skewed bed will move products across the conveyor about 16" over the 12' length.
 This side movement is dependent on the bottom condition of the product.